garrandall/popular-music-data/tracks/do-not-pass-me-by-m-c--hammer.md

 His love touched my heart
 And his spirit lifted my tongue
 Lifted my tongue
-II love the lord until the day that i die so please! please! please!
+II love the lord until the day that I die so please! please! please!
 Don't pass me by sing!

 While on others thou are calling